 Why We Have Troops in Afghanistan

-It’s hard to believe that this week we will again honor those who lost their lives on September 11, 2001.
-It’ll be twelve years already.
-Few would have predicted a decade ago that we’d still have troops in Afghanistan.
-Not long ago the Department of Defense announced the 2,200th American died in our war in Afghanistan; what a conspicuous milestone.
+It’s hard to believe that today we again honor those who lost their lives on September 11, 2001.
+It’s been thirteen years already.
+Few would have predicted more than a decade ago that we’d still have troops in Afghanistan.
+Last year the Department of Defense announced the 2,200th American died in our war in Afghanistan; what a conspicuous milestone.

 The gravest threat to the U.S. mission in Afghanistan is particularly evil and remains a real concern for our troops in theatre – that is a the continued threat from Inside-the-Wire attacks, in which gunmen dressed in the uniforms of the Afghan army or police open fire on American or coalition troops.